rukonit/angular-routing-app/README.md

 # Angular Routing App Frontend

 This project is demonstrate the use of routing in angular and a fake login method.
 The purpose of this app is practice the use of angular routing, auth-service, canActive and canDeactivate.
+By clicking on links it will road componenet without reloading the pages.

 ## How to Use